Qumulo/docs/azure-administrator-guide/getting-started/deploying-instance-azure-native-qumulo.md

 1. To create a service, click **Next: Review + Create >**.

-## Viewing Service Information and Connecting to the Web UI
+## Viewing Service Information and Connecting to the Qumulo Core Web UI
 When Azure finishes creating your service, you can view information about the service and start using the Qumulo Core Web UI.

 ### Viewing the IP Addresses of Your Service